 1862 – William Arnott and his brother David set up their bakery on Swan St

-1840s – Caleb Soul comes to Morpeth to manage a pharmacy on Swan St
+1840s – Caleb Soul (as in Soul Pattinson) comes to Morpeth to manage a pharmacy on Swan St

 1889 – rail link between Newcastle and Sydney is completed, effectively destroying the river trade and the fortunes of Morpeth